Ignorance is NOT bliss nor an excuse.

 It can be very tempting to pick from God’s commands those we want to pay the most attention.
 In our natural human tendency, we usually choose those commands where we feel strongest while we try to dismiss or ignore the ones which highlight our weakness or condemn our action.

 It leads to doing more harm than good, as in the case of Stephen.
-The religious people thought they were upholding God’s standards when they were actually breaking more of it themselves.
+The religious people thought they were upholding God’s standards when they were actually breaking even more themselves.

 Where was the breakdown?